trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     ```

-Account data in the form `<private_key>,<initial_balance>`, Specify the option multiple times
+Account data in the form `<private_key>,<initial_balance>`.
+Specify the option multiple times
 to add multiple private keys with an initial balance.

 Private keys are 64 characters long, and must include the `0x` prefix.
 The account
-balance can be an integer, or 0x-prefixed hex string with either form specifying the initial
+balance can be an integer, or a `0x`-prefixed hex string with either form specifying the initial
 balance in WEI.

 The alias `--account` has been deprecated.